Devs-Dungeon/.github/profile/README.md

 <h2>📌 <ins>What are the perks of being a part of the Community?</ins></h2>
 <p>
-    ⭐ Share your work, get advice and collaborate with a large diverse group! <br> ⭐ Grow your connection and meet new friends and business contacts outside of your normal circle! <br> ⭐ Seek professional development opportunities, get guidance, motivation and emotional support from the mentors! <br> ⭐ Organize events and talks, share your voice and opinions, and in turn develop your personality and improve your soft speaking skills! <br><br>
+    ⭐ Share your work, get advice, and collaborate with a large diverse group! <br> ⭐ Grow your connection and meet new friends and business contacts outside of your normal circle! <br> ⭐ Seek professional development opportunities, receive guidance, motivation, and emotional support from the mentors! <br> ⭐ Organize events and talks, share your voice and opinions, and in turn develop your personality and improve your soft speaking skills! <br><br>
     <h3>🔥 <ins>EXCLUSIVE PERKS:</ins></h3>
     🚀 <b><ins>CAREER GROWTH</ins></b>: A complete section dedicated to connect with recruiters, discuss higher education, A-Z resources & career guidance. <br>